zezor/Power-BI-Sales-Dashboard/README.md

 ## DATA SOURCING
 The Data was extracted from the Kaggle data set
-The primary data source used for this analysis is the sales data containing detailed data about each sales by the compan
+The primary data source used for this analysis is the sales data containing detailed data about sales by the company.

 ## DATA TRANSFORMATION
 Data cleaning and transformation were carried out using Power Query.
 After scrutinizing all the columns, they were found valid and devoid of empty cells and errors.
-To calculate the deliveries on time and not on time we needed to know the delivery date and expected delivery date

-Therefore, I created a new column to extract the Expected Delivery Date by combining the Collection Date and Contracted Term

-A second column was also extracted from the Delivery Date and Expected Delivery Date to know Late or Not Late deliveries

 ![image](https://github.com/zezor/Power-BI-Logistics-Dashboard/assets/39943217/d664b2e2-99ce-4c82-b222-ee34e6acbfa8)